New to VHEIP? Register Now!

 Go to the Give a Gift page for details.

-VSAC, state administrator of the VHEIP 529 college savings program, is pleased to offer Gift of College gift cards in $50 amounts at Vermont locations of Kinney Drugs and Cumberland Farms stores.
+VSAC, state administrator of the VHEIP 529 college savings program, is pleased to offer Gift of College gift cards in $50 amounts at Vermont locations Cumberland Farms stores.
 Specific stores locations are listed on the Gift of College website Buy-In-Store link.

 Redeeming a Gift of College gift card?
 It’s easy!